Bitcoin-ABC/bitcoin-abc/doc/standards/xec-alias.md

 A valid transaction registers the address at the 0 index of the tx inputs to the alias in the OP_RETURN.

-Invalid transactions may have the registration fee refunded to the address at the 0 index of the tx inputs.
+Invalid transactions that do not match the criteria above should be ignored by the app parsing the payment address history.

 ### The Registration Address